|

 Final Thoughts

 Our first PCS move was back in 1995.
 We moved into our first house after getting married in Colorado Springs.
-It was the first time we saw how his stuff looked bext to my stuff.
+It was the first time we saw how his stuff looked next to my stuff.
 Trust that when I say we had completely different styles, I really mean it.
-My hubby had the ugliest black panther on glass side tables I’ve seen.
+My hubby had the ugliest black panther-on-glass side tables I’ve ever seen.
 But I packed them up to our next duty station in Georgia without hesitation.
-Imagine my surprise when one arrived broken and sadly, we had to put it in the trash.
+Imagine my surprise when one arrived broken, and sadly, we had to put it in the trash.
 But for three years, I dusted it, trying not to think about how ugly it was.

-Three years passed and it was time to pack it up and PCS to Colorado again.
-So imagine my surprise when one of the panthers paws was was severed.
-I had to fain disappointment whike my insides were doing cartwheels.
+Three years passed, and it was time to pack up and PCS to Colorado again.
+Surprise, surprise—the other panther paw was severed.
+I had to feign disappointment while my insides were doing cartwheels.

 A PCS in the military is like an adventure you didn’t sign up for.
 Each time, you’re saying goodbye to one chapter and diving headfirst into another, packing up not just boxes but pieces of your life.
 With each move, we’d watch our mix of furniture get battered by the journey, like that panther table that somehow made it through multiple moves (even when I secretly wished it wouldn’t).